Meet Dr Rani Jacobs

 A woman with shoulder-length brown hair, smiling, wearing a cream-colored sweater with red plaid pattern, sitting outdoors with greenery and trees in the background.

-As a licensed psychologist in Australia, and a health and wellbeing coach in the U.S. and Australia, I have the privilege of working with clients across diverse health conditions, emotional and wellbeing needs, and neurodevelopmental differences.
-My approach has been shaped by both professional training and personal experience.
-Alongside years of clinical work, I bring lived experience of supporting my daughter through chronic illness (autoimmune illness & ME/CFS).
+As a licensed psychologist in Australia, and a health and wellbeing coach across the Australia and the U.S., I have the privilege of working with clients navigating a diverse range of health conditions, emotional, wellbeing needs, and neurodevelopmental needs.

 My background and training